hylsql/hylsql-ecommerce-analytics-portfolio/project5_freight_analysis/README.md

 8. Highest-Cost Shipments Table

 ## Key Findings
-- Freight costs were concentrated among a small number of carriers.
-- Average shipping cost varied significantly by carrier, indicating opportunities for contract optimization.
 - Freight as a percentage of revenue fluctuated over time and increased during certain periods.
 - Some channels carried higher shipping costs relative to revenue.
-- A small number of orders accounted for disproportionately high shipping expenses.

 ## Recommendations
 1. Review carrier contracts and negotiate rates with high-cost providers.